kevinjin21/AIMLProjects/README.md

 # Springboard Projects
-A collection of projects developed while enrolled in the UCSD ML bootcamp.
+### A collection of projects developed while enrolled in the UCSD ML bootcamp.
 Projects explore a variety of ML topics in real-world application frameworks.

-## Overview
 The UCSD Machine Learning Course is a 6 month program intended to be used as a 'crash course' for learning machine learning.
 During this course, students are required to create a *capstone project*, which takes real-world data, and formulates a problem to solve or predict using machine learning algorithms and methods.

 Aside from this capstone project, I have independently researched and developed a few other "passion projects", fusing topics I am personally interested in with techniques learned throughout the course.
 These 'mini-projects' vary in length and depth, but nevertheless each explore unique aspects of machine learning and data analysis.